 - More heavily discounted: Has been on the market for longer (launched in September 2014).

-Advantages of the Canon EOS 750D:
+Reasons to prefer the Canon EOS 750D:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.